-One month after the loan is deposited in your bank account, Lending Club will begin automatically debiting your monthly payment from the same account where the loan was deposited.
+One month after the loan is deposited in your bank account, Lending Club will automatically debit your monthly payment from the same account.
 If you do nothing, your monthly payment will continue until the loan is paid off.

-If you want to make extra payments or pay the loan off early, there are no prepayment fees.
-You just need to call Lending Club at 1-888-596-3157 to arrange extra payments or an early payback.
+There are no prepayment fees if you want to make extra payments or pay the loan off early.
+You need to call Lending Club at 1-888-596-3157 to arrange additional payments or an early payback.

 The Bottom Line

-Depending on your credit-worthiness and your financial needs, Lending Club can be a great option for an unsecured personal loan.
+Depending on your creditworthiness and financial needs, Lending Club can be an excellent option for an unsecured personal loan.
 This is particularly true if you need to refinance a loan with unfavorable rates or consolidate credit card debt.

 Take a look at the below example of using Lending Club to refinance a credit card.

-It’s important to recognize that Lending Club is not for everyone.
-Even if you can qualify for a loan through their peer-to-peer network, it’s a good idea to crunch the numbers to determine if their rates and repayment terms really are your best option.
+It’s essential to recognize that Lending Club is not for everyone.
+Even if you can qualify for a loan, it’s a good idea to crunch the numbers to determine if their rates and repayment terms are your best option.